TDCC SSH Bottleneck Projects

 - Building an open, inclusive and equitable network

 They are small scale, last up to 12 months and with a budget of maximum €150,000.
-There’s a one-off sum of €950,000 per TDCC available to distribute through this funding strand.
-The collaborative process to develop these projects began in mid 2023 with a series of stakeholder conversations and community consultations.
-The community-led project development and review process will continue until all funding is allocated.
+There is a one-off sum of €950,000 per TDCC available to distribute through this funding strand.

 Description: